-Equipment is carried at cost, less accumulated depreciation and accumulated impairment losses.
+Equipment is carried at cost, less accumulated depreciation, and accumulated impairment losses.
 The cost of an item of equipment consists of the purchase price, any costs directly attributable to bringing the asset to the location and condition necessary for its intended use, and an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
-Depreciation is provided at rates calculated to write-off the cost of equipment, less their estimated residual value, using the straight-line method at various rates ranging from 10% to 33 1/3% per annum.
+Depreciation is provided at rates calculated to write-off the cost of equipment, less their estimated residual values, using the straight-line method at the following rates: office equipment -10%; vehicles -20%; and computer equipment -33 1/3% per annum.
 An item of equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on disposal of the asset, determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in profit or loss in the consolidated statements of loss and comprehensive loss.
+Any gain or loss arising on the disposal of an asset, determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in profit or loss in the consolidated statements of loss and comprehensive loss.